uberall/grails-uber-doc/README.md

 - @UberDocProperty: defines information about properties of a given request/response object to be made available in the API documentation, such as a description and a sample value.
 - @UberDocImplicitProperty(ies): allows describing implicit properties (e.g.: id, dateCreated) or properties inherited from superclasses.

+Notice you don't need to manually enter textual information in annotations.
+By default, resources descriptions will be retrieved from regular message bundles, using proper locales.
+The information entered for description, title and sampleValue in annotations will only be used for overriding purposes.

 Just annotate the proper classes / methods, inject UberDocService and play around with getApiDocs.
 All of the rest (cacheing, UI) can be implemented in the way that fits you best :)